 If I were you, I wouldn’t take an organized sightseeing bus tour to Stegastein viewpoint.
 Those Flam and Aurland tourists all arrive at this futuristic skywalk at the same time.
 All of them squeezing on the platform that is 3,3 meters wide and 31 meters long, does not provide the best moment to enjoy the views.
 There is always someone who will obstruct it!

 When visiting Stegastein, the marvel of modern engineering, make sure to stop at the toilet that is also perched out over the mountainside.
-Due to its stunning views while you are responding to nature’s calls, DesignCurial Magazine named this facility at Aurland lookout – the most beautiful toilet in 2015.
+Due to the stunning Aurlandsfjord views from where you are responding to nature’s calls, DesignCurial Magazine named this facility at Aurland lookout – the most beautiful toilet in 2015.

 4. Explore the Otternes Farm!